amosbastian/understat/docs/source/index.rst

     :target: https://pypi.org/project/understat/

+.. note:: I have nothing to do with Understat, and have simply created this
+    package for fun!

-.. note:: The latest version of **understat** is asynchronous, and requires Python 3.6+!
+.. note:: The latest version of **understat** is asynchronous, and requires
+    Python 3.6+!

 If you're interested in helping out the development of **understat**, or have suggestions and ideas then please don't hesitate to create an issue on GitHub,